IS2AI/faces-in-event-streams/README.md

 <p align="center"> Further, this repo contains pre-processing scripts and instructions for inference and model training for face and facial landmark detection from events streams. </p>

 ### Environment Installation & Set up
-To be able to launch training or inference, first of all it is required to install Metavision SDK environment.
+To launch training or inference, first of all it is required to install Metavision SDK environment.

 - If you use Linux OS, install Metavision SDK environment from this [link](https://docs.prophesee.ai/stable/installation/linux.html).